noarche/Noisy/README.md

 ![image](https://github.com/user-attachments/assets/a61ce7d4-fe64-4700-bbde-5a817e69232a)

-# Noisy
+# 🕵️ Noisy
-Generate internet traffic

-# Config
+ Generate internet Traffic | Obfuscate your DNS queries with tons of fake ones | Grey hat tool.

+# 🛜 Loading Other Configs

 By default the script uses config.json.

-If you create a copy you can use the `--config newconfig.json` argument to load newconfig.json.
+Use the `--config configFlood.json` argument to load configFlood.json.
+This config is much faster than the default config however it uses more bandwidth.

+## 🌐 Config Settings

+Change and save these settings in the customConfig.json or edit the existing ones to better suite you.

  Depth